 If your child is struggling with speech, language or communication you can get a referral to see a speech and language therapist through your health visitor, school / nursery or GP.

-Seeing speech and language introduced us to a great therapy for improving attention – Attention Autism we are big fans of attention builders in stage 2.
+Seeing speech and language introduced us to a great therapy for improving attention – Attention Autism we are big fans of the bucket and attention builders in stage 2.
 It also supported us to implement the Picture Exchange Communication System / PECS®.

 I have learnt about the need to find motivating items that my children really want to interact with.
 Along with the importance of supporting and using their special interests to encourage communication.